 Space to Grow is a multi-sector, public-private partnership and has the active involvement and leadership of Chicago Public Schools, Metropolitan Water Reclamation District of Greater Chicago and the Chicago Department of Water Management.
 Additional partners include CLOCC and The Kitchen Community.

-After a year of planning with school staff, students, parents and community members, construction is set to begin this summer.
+After a year of planning with school staff, students, parents and community members, construction began at each of the four pilot schools this summer.

 By the end of fall, the new schoolyards will be complete!